Stirling-Tools/Stirling-Tools.github.io/docs/Processor/Troubleshooting.md

 ## Documents is empty

-Confirm recording is enabled at a level that includes processing, then run a supported operation and allow time for persistence and caching.
-The feed shows up to 40 recent file-operation rows, not everything in storage.
+Enable [processing-event recording](./Setup-and-Access.md#check-the-processing-record), run an operation, then reload the page.
 On Cloud, confirm the user belongs to the expected team.

-Enterprise is not required for the Documents feed.
-Full audit administration is separate.

 ## An issue remains after fixing it